nathan8b/AI-rock-paper-scissors/README.md

 # rock-paper-scissors-in-JS

 Simple rock paper scissors game made to learn JavaScript.
-Runs in the console.
+Can play game on this repos GitHub Pages site.